What is Tramadol?

 - During inpatient or outpatient medical detox, staff may provide medications such as methadone or buprenorphine to stabilize the patient and ease opioid withdrawal symptoms.7 These medications might be continued post-detox as part of a medication-assisted treatment (MAT) approach (the use of medications in combination with therapy to address addiction).

 - Other medications (both prescription and over-the-counter) may also be provided to mitigate certain symptoms.
 For example, Benadryl or trazodone may be used to manage insomnia.
 Over-the-counter analgesics and other supportive medications may be used for headaches, muscle aches, bone pain, diarrhea, or other relatively mild symptoms.
 Tylenol, Motrin or other over-the-counter medicines may be used for headaches, muscle aches, and bone pain.
 In the case of abdominal cramps, dicyclomine may be used.7

 - While you may be able to tough out the acute phase of tramadol withdrawal alone, getting professional detox help may alleviate your discomfort significantly and help you stay motivated to continue treatment post-detox.
 In fact, the Substance Abuse and Mental Health Services Administration (SAMHSA) advises some form of inpatient medical detox for opioid withdrawal in order to prevent needless suffering on the part of the patient.7

 Get Help Overcoming Tramadol Addiction

-Individual, group, and family therapy are all important aspects of treatment.
-These help the person understand what triggered their addiction, how stress or mental health issues tie into their substance abuse, and mend family ties so they get better social support for their sobriety going forward.
+- Individual, group, and family therapy are all important aspects of treatment.
+These help the person understand what triggered their addiction, how stress or mental health issues tie into their substance abuse, and mend family ties so they get better social support for their recovery going forward.
 The more social support from family, friends, and support groups a person has on a long-term basis, the better able they are to remain sober and healthy.